jwoehr/qisjob/README.md

   --url URL             Use this url
   --use_job_monitor     Display job monitor instead of just waiting for job result --job_monitor_filepath JOB_MONITOR_FILEPATH
-                        Filepath for Job Monitor output if Job Monitor requested by --use_job_monitor,default is sys.stdout -w, --warnings        Don't print warnings on missing optional modules
+                        Filepath for Job Monitor output if Job Monitor requested by --use_job_monitor, default is sys.stdout -w, --warnings        Don't print warnings on missing optional modules
 ```